-Compared to the rest of the Virginia Beach market, the Great Neck submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Virginia Beach market, the Great Neck region has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 8 listings have been listed, which means new listings most likley are leasing quickly.
+In the last 90 days, 8 listings have been listed, which means listings are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 13% of the available space in the Great Neck are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,510 sqft.
-Most properties in this region are approximately 2 floors.
-Most buildings in this region were built in 1985 and are Class A.
+The standard measurement for office space in this area is around 1,400 sqft.
+Most properties in this market are around 2 stories.
+Most buildings in this region were built in 1999 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this market.
-Most of the folk of Great Neck work from home.
+Finance and insurance are the dominant industries in this area.
+Most of the residents of Great Neck work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.